Eyluldoga/Eyluldoga/README.md

 - 👋 Hi, I’m @Eyluldoga
 - 👀 I’m interested in software
-- 🌱 I’m currently learning c++ programming lenguage
+- 🌱 I’m currently learning c++ programming language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...